 Cutting down on processed carbs is a popular way to manage blood sugar and to drop excess fat, but even the most devout low carber can make mistakes.

-You're being deduced by low-carb products
+You're being seduced by low-carb products

 The production of low-carb products such as desserts, shakes, and other foods can be enormously helpful for those who need a quick and easy snack, but if your daily menu includes many of these convenience foods you may be setting yourself up for failure.